-Alzheimer's, frontotemporal dementia.
-The miR125b-2 was demonstrated to be an oncogenic of the small molecules with the excellent potency to halt the HSA21-encoded miRNA overexpression are worthwhile.
-The pharmacological mechanism of action for these miRNA inhibitors could be classified based on the stage where the proposed small molecule binds to stagespecific RNA-binding protein complexes with miRNA or its precursors.
+the experimental therapeutic From standpoint, investments on the design, screening, and synthesis of the small molecules with the excellent potency to halt the HSA21-encoded miRNA overexpression are worthwhile.
+The pharmacological mechanism of action for these miRNA inhibitors could be classified based on the stage where the proposed small molecule binds to stage-specific RNA-binding protein complexes with miRNA or its precursors.
 Thereby we can conclude that in order of the normal biochemical events through which the miRNA becomes biologically functional, the initial transcription, biogenesis, maturation and eventually function of the miRNA are the target sites for therapeutic interventions.
 One noticeable challenge in the pharmacology of these classes of small molecules is their unpredictable specificity and accordingly, future outreach must take this hurdle into their accounts.
 So far, no pre-clinical DS model study has investigated the efficacy and safety of this niche of small molecules.
 Additionally, with insightful questions seeking the answer through the overlooked factors might finally establish precious translational and clinical breakthroughs regarding DS therapeutic and management.